Oven symbols and controls

 What does it do?

 A zig-zag line at the top of the symbol box denotes the grill.
 If you use the full grill you’ll be able to cook a lot of food at once.
-For half-grill settings, only the centre of the grill element gets hot, so remember to make sure your food is directly under this part of the grill.
+For half-grill settings, only a section of the grill element gets hot, so remember to make sure your food is directly under this part of the grill.

 We've come across some really poor grills in our testing.
 Good grills will make sure that all your food gets crisped or browned evenly, whereas poor grills will give patchy results.